avaframe/AvaFrame/docs/develop.rst

 .. _github.com: https://github.com/avaframe/AvaFrame

-Pull request are reviewed and handled.
+Pull requests are reviewed and handled.
 Once the pull request is included into the master, the local myAwesomeFeature branch can be deleted (the one in the main repository/origin will be handled by the pull request)::